AhmedHisham1/Flight-Simulator/README.md

 # TODO:
-- A better method for adjusting the control surfaces values (rather that the slider gain)
+- A better method for adjusting the control surfaces values (rather than the slider gain)
-- Adding a control loop over one of states
+- Adding a control loop over one of the states
 - Perhaps try a different aircraft